 - facilitate access to new and existing markets for South Australian agriculture, food and wine and forestry products

-- support and promote the state’s worldwide reputation as a producer of premium food and wine from a clean environment
+- support and promote the state’s worldwide reputation as a producer of food and wine

 - administer a range of policies, legislation and regulatory frameworks that are ensuring the long-term health of our aquatic resources and the economic viability of our fisheries and aquaculture industries